sam0delkin/intellij-psa/README.md

 See [example](examples/api).

 **Q: What if I want to use some feature that is not yet supported?**

+**A:** Please, create an [issue](https://github.com/sam0delkin/intellij-psa/issues/new) for that.
+Describe the problem very thoroughly.

+**Q: What if I want to implement some feature that is not yet supported?**

 **A:** That's really great 😊.
 Please, [fork](https://github.com/sam0delkin/intellij-psa/fork) the repository and then create a [pull request](https://github.com/sam0delkin/intellij-psa/compare).